aditya-dhende/cmpe273-assignment1/Readme.txt

 How to use:

-Add imported github packages and customerService package to your GOPATH/src/ folder.
+Add imported github packages and commonService package to your GOPATH/src/ folder.

 Build and execute server.go